NatWest Bank CEO ousted after furor over politician Nigel Farage’s bank account

-LONDON (AP) — The chief executive of NatWest, one of Britain’s biggest banks, left her job on Wednesday after discussing personal details of a client — the populist politician Nigel Farage — with a journalist.
+LONDON (AP) — The chief executive of NatWest, one of Britain’s biggest banks, left her job on Wednesday after discussing personal details of a client — the populist politician Nigel Farage — with a journalist amid a furor over financial institutions’ power to refuse customers for their political views.

 The bank said Alison Rose was leaving “by mutual consent.”
 The surprise early-morning statement came just hours after NatWest had expressed full confidence in the CEO, who was the first woman to head one of Britain’s four big banks.

 “It is a sad moment,” said the bank’s chairman, Howard Davies.
-NatWest shares fell 3% in early trading Wednesday on the London Stock Exchange.
+NatWest shares fell more than 3% in trading Wednesday on the London Stock Exchange.

 Rose’s departure came after days of news stories sparked when Farage complained that his bank account had been shut down because the banking group didn’t agree with his political views.